Duncan Watmore: Millwall

 On 31 January 2023, Watmore signed for Millwall for an undisclosed fee.
 On 19 May 2025, the club announced the player would be leaving in June when his contract expired.

+Rotherham United

+On 2 February 2026, Watmore signed for Rotherham United.
+On 8 May 2026 Rotherham announced he was being released after the team's relegation to EFL League Two.